 - Is the information given contextual to a certain situation?

-Types: This is a division of experienced based on traits that could affect perspective.
+Types: This is a division of experiences based on traits that could affect perspective.

 - How would someone who is completely different from the person involved perceive the situation?